mwilliams2014/mwilliams2014.github.io/docs/user/user.markdown

 3. Open the app and provide your ownCloud server and login information.

-4. Once you're connected, your presented with your Files page.
+4. Once you're connected, you're presented with your Files page.

     ![iOS Files Page](../../images/ios-files-list.png)